khaledRoushdy/Ebo/README.md

 # Ebo

-Ebo is a test framework that helps automation engineers/developers to write less code with high maintainability.
+Ebo is a hybrid test framework that helps automation engineers/developers to write less code with high maintainability.
+Ebo is a hybrid framework that is a mixture between page object pattern and data-driven.
 Ebo uses libraries like Selenium-java, Extentreports, Jackson-databind and Apache POI.

 ## Installation

 The framework is available to be downloaded from [here](https://search.maven.org/artifact/com.github.khaledroushdy/ebo/1.1/jar)
-Use the package manager [maven](https://maven.apache.org/download.cgi) if you are creating a maven project.To install ebo as this dependency in your pom.xml file
+Use the package manager [maven](https://maven.apache.org/download.cgi) if you are creating a maven project.
+To install ebo add this dependency in your pom.xml file
 ```bash
         <dependency>
             <groupId>com.github.khaledroushdy</groupId>